Da Boom

-"Da Boom" is the third episode of the second season of the animated comedy series Family Guy and the tenth episode overall of the series.
-It originally aired on Fox in the United States on December 26, 1999.
-The episode features the Griffin family after a nuclear holocaust occurs due to Y2K on New Year's Eve.
-The family then travels in search of food, and eventually decides to establish a town around a Twinkie factory.
-Peter then takes over the town, establishing himself as mayor, but eventually becomes power hungry and is overthrown.
+"Da Boom" is the third episode of the second season of the animated comedy series Family Guy and the tenth episode overall.
+It originally aired on the Fox network in the United States on December 26, 1999.
+The episode follows the Griffin family after a nuclear holocaust occurs due to the Year 2000 (Y2K) problem on New Year's Eve.
+The family travels in search of food, eventually deciding to establish a new town around a Twinkie factory.
+Peter takes over as mayor, but he becomes power-hungry and is eventually overthrown by the citizens.

-The episode was written by Neil Goldman and Garrett Donovan and directed by Bob Jaques in his only work on the series.
-The episode featured guest performances by Patrick Duffy, Victoria Principal, Jack Perkins, Will Sasso, and Joey Slotnick, along with several recurring voice actors for the series.
-This is the first episode that aired to feature Mila Kunis as the voice of Meg Griffin, following Lacey Chabert's departure from the series.
-However, Chabert does reprise the role of Meg on a few occasions, such as in "flashback" or "time travel" episodes.
+The episode was written by Neil Goldman and Garrett Donovan, and directed by Bob Jaques in his only work on the series.
+It features guest performances by Patrick Duffy, Victoria Principal, Jack Perkins, Will Sasso, and Joey Slotnick, along with several recurring voice actors for the series.
+This is the first broadcast episode to feature Mila Kunis as the voice of Meg Griffin, following Lacey Chabert's departure from the series.
+However, Chabert would later return to voice Meg on a few rare occasions, such as in flashback or time-travel episodes.

 Plot

-On December 31, 1999, Quahog prepares for New Year's Day and the new millennium, and the Griffins have been invited to Quagmire's millennium party.
-At a store, a man wearing a chicken suit asks Peter if he wants a coupon, but Peter refuses, recalling an incident in which he got an expired coupon from Ernie the Giant Chicken, resulting in a destructive fistfight.
-The man then warns Peter that the world will end because of the Y2K problem, so Peter locks himself and the family in their basement in hazmat suits, despite Lois' objections.
-Just after midnight, the Y2K bug hits.
-This causes a worldwide nuclear attack, with vehicles crashing and missiles self-launching, destroying much of the world, and mutating, injuring, or killing most of its inhabitants.
-The Griffins remain safe, though their house has been severely damaged.
-Starving, Peter immediately eats all the dehydrated meals, without adding water.
-Peter recalls that the snack food Twinkie is the only food that can survive a nuclear holocaust, so the family prepares to travel to Natick, Massachusetts in hopes that the Twinkie factory has survived.
+On December 31, 1999, Quahog prepares for New Year's Day and the new millennium, and the Griffins are invited to Quagmire's millennium party.
+At a grocery store, a man wearing a chicken suit offers Peter a coupon.
+Peter refuses, recalling a previous incident where he received an expired coupon from Ernie the Giant Chicken, which resulted in a massive, destructive fistfight.
+The man in the suit warns Peter that the world is about to end because of the Y2K bug.
+Taking the warning seriously, Peter locks his family in their basement wearing hazmat suits, despite Lois's objections.

+Just after midnight, the Y2K bug strikes, causing a worldwide nuclear holocaust.
+Vehicles crash and missiles self-launch, destroying most of civilization and leaving the survivors mutated or injured.
+The Griffins survive unharmed, though their house is heavily damaged.
+Starving, Peter immediately eats all of their dehydrated meals without adding water.
+Remembering that Twinkies are rumored to be the only food capable of surviving a nuclear holocaust, Peter convinces the family to travel to Natick, Massachusetts in hopes that the Twinkie factory is still standing.